-So, that’s my eight tips for putting your ITIL learning into practice back in the workplace.
+So, that’s my eight tips for putting your ITIL qualification and learning into practice back in the workplace.
 What would you add?
 Please let me know in the comments.

 Pablo has been working for several years on the different phases of technology-related projects.
 Programming, devising new features, planning sprints and roadmaps, making product presentations to customers around the world, and pushing different teams to achieve common goals, driving everyone to be their best version.

 He considers himself a technology enthusiast and a problem solver by nature, due to his initiative to improve what he thinks is wrong.
 He loves challenges and enjoys the pride of having accomplished goals.
 He also enjoys writing, reading, public speaking, and running.